microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingProceduralGeometry/readme.md

             || ((RayFlags() & RAY_FLAG_CULL_FRONT_FACING_TRIANGLES) && (rayDirectionNormalDot > 0)));
 }
 ```

-You as a developer have a freedom to implement the ray intersection tests to fit your needs.
+##### Procedural geometry types
 This sample demonstrates intersection tests for ray vs following geometry:

-  * Analytic - sphere and AABB.
+**Analytic geometry** includes sphere and AABB.

-  * Volumetric - metaballs isosurface (aka "blobs").
-Metaballs are a form of point force fields that have an area of influence.
-The closer you get the larger the field potential value.
-The field values are summed from all participating metaballs.
-This sample visualizes them as an isosurface by testing for a particular threshold field value.
-Specifically, the intersection test ray marches within the AABB, calculating the total field potential at each iteration, until it hits the threshold or it exits the AABB.
+**Volumetric geometry** demonstrates metaballs (aka "blobs").
+Metaballs are an isosurface within a potential field formed from point sources.
+Each source has an area of influence  and the potential value decreases relative to distance to the center.
+If there are multiple field sources, their contributing potential values are summed.
+The isosurface corresponds to a pre-defined threshold value.
+The intersection test ray marches through the field within the AABB, calculating the total field potential at each iteration, until it hits the threshold or it exits the AABB.
+See more at [https://www.scratchapixel.com/lessons/advanced-rendering/rendering-distance-fields/blobbies](https://www.scratchapixel.com/lessons/advanced-rendering/rendering-distance-fields/blobbies)

-  * Signed distance - signed distance geometry returns a distance to the geometry considering all directions.
-Since the distance is not given along the ray necessarily, the intersection test iteratively ray marches using the new signed distance until it crosses some application defined threshold.
+**Signed distance geometry** is geometry based of signed distance functions or primitives.
+Each function returns a distance to the geometry considering all directions.
+Since the distance is not necessarily along the ray direction, the intersection test needs to iteratively ray march and calculate signed distances at each step until it gets close enough to the surface.
 This algorithm is called sphere tracing and described in more detail at [https://www.scratchapixel.com/lessons/advanced-rendering/rendering-distance-fields/basic-sphere-tracer](https://www.scratchapixel.com/lessons/advanced-rendering/rendering-distance-fields/basic-sphere-tracer).
-The signed distance primitives are formed by signed distance functions or they can be combined along with allowed transforms applied to them to create more complex geometry.
+A nice property of signed distance functions is that they support different logical operators and transformations allowing to combine simpler primitives into more complex geometry.
 This is explained in more detail at [http://www.iquilezles.org/www/articles/distfunctions/distfunctions.htm](http://www.iquilezles.org/www/articles/distfunctions/distfunctions.htm).

 ##### Updates
  Procedural geometry can be animated or modified without requiring acceleration structure updates as long as the AABBs don't change.
 The sample animates some primitives this way and simply updates the transforms passed to shaders with update rotation transforms every frame.
 In the metaballs case it also passes application time to drive sphere position updates within the metaballs' AABB.